FStiffler/Datascience-Toolkits/Reports/report2.md

 pip install -r requirements.txt
 ```

 The packages were installed smoothly.
-And because they were now available in the new environment, we could simply run the python file with `python3 mnist_convnet.py`.
+And because they were now available in the new environment, we could simply navigate to the *main.py* file and run it with `python3 main.py`.
 No errors were raised.
 The required packages were also added to the README file in the root folder under the section *Requirements*.